 Do you have more than one Google account?
 Is it getting difficult to switch between multiple accounts?
 Then you can merge data across multiple Google Drive and Google Photos account into one account using the below guide.

 Google’s mail service, Gmail, heavily dominates the email service provider market and owns up to 43% of the total market share with more than 1.8 billion active users.
 This dominance can be attributed to a variety of perks associated with possessing a Gmail account.
 Firstly, Gmail accounts can easily be integrated with a number of websites & applications, and second, you get 15GB of free cloud storage on Google Drive and unlimited storage (depending on the resolution) for your photos and videos on Google Photos.

 However, in the modern world, 15GB of storage space is barely enough to store all our files, and instead of buying more storage, we end up creating additional accounts to acquire some for free.
-Most users also have multiple Gmail accounts, for example, one for work/school, a personal mail, another for signing up on websites that are likely to send a lot of promotional emails, etc. and switching between them to access your files can be quite annoying.
+Most users also have multiple Gmail or Discord accounts, for example, one for work/school, a personal mail, another for signing up on websites that are likely to send a lot of promotional emails, etc. and switching between them to access your files can be quite annoying.

 Unfortunately, there is no one-click method to merge the files on different Drive or Photos accounts.
 Although there exists a work-around to this conundrum, the first is called Google’s Backup and Sync application & the other is the ‘Partner Sharing’ feature on Photos.
 Below we have explained the procedure to use these two and merge multiple Google Drive and Photos accounts.

 How to Merge Multiple Google Drive & Google Photos Accounts